 Born and raised in Turkey, Erol completed his undergraduate degree at Middle East Technical University in Ankara, majoring in physics and biology.
 He moved to the US to pursue his Ph.D. in Biology at Stanford, working with Joan Roughgarden on models of mutualism and reproductive social behavior.
 He was a postdoctoral fellow at the National Institute for Mathematical and Biological Synthesis (NIMBioS) at the University of Tennessee, Knoxville, (very briefly) at Berkeley with Ellen Simms, and at Princeton with Simon Levin.
 Starting January 2014, he is an assistant professor of biology at the University of Pennsylvania.
 Click here for Erol’s CV.
 He is sporadically accused of harassing songbirds in the wild, but maintains that it’s not him.

-Alexandra is a fourth-year student in the Biology Department.
+Alexandra is a graduate student in the Biology Department.
 She has her undergraduate degree in Math and Biology from Brown university and interested in mathematical biology in general, especially evolutionary theory.
 Currently, she is working on evolution of mutualistic symbioses.

 Chai is a postdoc researching international environmental agreements (IEAs), in collaboration with Ulf Dieckmann (IIASA), Elena Rovenskaya (IIASA), and Simon Levin (Princeton).
 He studies how differences between countries affect the coalitions forming in IEAs and the gains they can achieve.
 Chai has a PhD in mathematics McMaster University, MSc from Tel Aviv University, and a BA from the Technion.

-Haoran is a fourth-year graduate student in the Biology Department, working with Brent Helliker and Erol.
+Haoran is a graduate student in the Biology Department, working with Brent Helliker and Erol.
 She has her bachelor’s degree in Natural Resources from Beijing Normal University with highest distinction and her master’s from the Chinese Academy of Sciences in Ecology.
 She is interested in plant physiology and theoretical ecology.
 She wants to use life history evolution and evolutionary stable strategy to explain change and variation of plant functional traits and life history traits.

 Amiyaal was a postdoc in 2015-2016 in the lab, and studies social behavior and animal communication patterns.
 Prior to Penn, he obtained his PhD from Tel Aviv University, and was a postdoctoral fellow at NIMBioS.
 His work combines field work, analysis of large data sets, and modeling to gain insights on key social phenomena, such as social network dynamics.
 He just recently started his own lab as a senior lecturer at Bar-Ilan University, Israel and thus became the first survivor of the lab.